A First Course in Complex Analysis

-These are the lecture notes of a one-semester undergraduate course which we used at SUNY Binghamton and San Francisco State (and which have been adopted at many other institutions).
-For many of our students, Complex Analysis is their first rigorous analysis (if not mathematics) class they take, and these notes reflect this very much.
+A First Course in Complex Analysis was written for a one-semester undergraduate course developed at Binghamton University (SUNY) and San Francisco State University, and has been adopted at several other institutions.
+For many of our students, Complex Analysis is their first rigorous analysis (if not mathematics) class they take, and this book reflect this very much.
 We tried to rely on as few concepts from real analysis as possible.
-In particular, series and sequences are treated "from scratch."
-This also has the (maybe disadvantageous) consequence that power series are introduced very late in the course.
+In particular, series and sequences are treated from scratch, which has the (maybe disadvantageous) consequence that power series are introduced late in the course.
+The goal our book works toward is the Residue Theorem, including some nontraditional applications from both continuous and discrete mathematics.

 Copyright 2002-2018 by the authors.
 All rights reserved.
 This book may be freely reproduced and distributed, provided that it is reproduced in its entirety from the most recent version.
 This book may not be altered in any way, except for changes in format required for printing or other distribution, without the permission of the authors.